dotnet/dotNext/docs/features/cluster/index.md

 1.1.
 With confirmation, when sender waiting for acknowledge from receiver side.
 As a result, it is possible to ensure that message is processed by receiver.
 1.1.
 Without confirmation, when sender doesn't wait for acknowledge.
 Such kind of delivery is not reliable but very performant.

-The message can be transferred to the particular member using [IAddressee](../../api/DotNext.Net.Cluster.Messaging.IAddressee.yml) interface which is extension of `IClusterMember` interface.
+The message can be transferred to the particular member using [ISubscriber](../../api/DotNext.Net.Cluster.Messaging.ISubscriber.yml) interface which is the extension of `IClusterMember` interface.

 Usually, you don't to implement `IMessage` interface directly due to existence of ready-to-use realizations:
 1. [BinaryMessage](../../api/DotNext.Net.Cluster.Messaging.BinaryMessage.yml) for raw binary content